-This Annual Information Form contains forward-looking information and statements (collectively, "forwardlooking statements").
+This Annual Information Form contains forward-looking information and statements (collectively, "forward-looking statements").
 These forward-looking statements relate to future events or our future performance.
-All information and statements, other than statements of historical fact, contained in this Annual Information Form are forward-looking statements.
+All information and statements, other than statements of historical fact, contained in this Annual Information Form are forwardlooking statements.
 Such forward-looking statements may be identified by looking for words such as "about", "approximately", "may", "believe", "expects", "will", "intends", "should", "could", "plan", "budget", "predict", "potential", "projects", "anticipates", "forecasts", "estimates", "continues" or similar words or the negative thereof or other comparable terminology.
-In addition, there are forward looking statements in this Annual Information Form under the headings: "General Development of Our Business - Recent Developments" as to our 2017 focus and capital spending plans; "General Description of Our Business" as to our business plan, strategy and objectives; "Statement of Reserves Data and Other Oil and Natural Gas Information - Disclosure of Reserves Data" as to our reserves and future net revenue from our reserves, income taxes and pricing, exchange and inflation rates; "Statement of Reserves Data and Other Oil and Natural Gas Information - Additional Information Relating to Reserves Data" as to the development of our proved undeveloped reserves and probable undeveloped reserves, future developments costs, our plans to fund future developments costs through a combination of internally generated cash flow, debt and equity issuances; "Statement of Reserves Data and Other Oil and Natural Gas Information - Other Oil and Natural Gas Information" as to our exploration and development plans and opportunities, decline rates, anticipated land expiries, hedging and marketing policies, abandonment and reclamation obligations, tax horizon and future production; and "Dividend Policy" as to our dividend policy and the future payment of dividends.
+In addition, there are forward looking statements in this Annual Information Form under the headings: "General Development of Our Business - Developments in 2017" as to our 2018 capital budget and plans; "General Description of Our Business" as to our business plan, strategy and objectives; "Statement of Reserves Data and Other Oil and Natural Gas Information - Disclosure of Reserves Data" as to our reserves and future net revenue from our reserves, income taxes and pricing, exchange and inflation rates; "Statement of Reserves Data and Other Oil and Natural Gas Information - Additional Information Relating to Reserves Data" as to the development of our proved undeveloped reserves and probable undeveloped reserves, future developments costs, our plans to fund future developments costs through a combination of internally generated cash flow from operating activities, debt and equity issuances and abandonment and reclamation obligations; "Statement of Reserves Data and Other Oil and Natural Gas Information - Other Oil and Natural Gas Information" as to our exploration and development plans and opportunities, decline rates, anticipated land expiries, hedging and marketing policies, abandonment and reclamation obligations, tax horizon and future production; and "Dividend Policy" as to our dividend policy and the future payment of dividends.